 3. Follow Other Businesses

 Be supportive of others in the business community.
-Follow them and reach out.
+You might want to export their Twitter following list so you can follow and reach out to them.
 Engage with them and let them know that they are supported.
 They’ll likely follow suit and do the same.
 This is particularly important for businesses that are new to the business Twitter scene and what some advice from an expert.
 Be friendly and help others so they’ll reciprocate.

 4. Tweet at Popular Times